biodash/biodash.github.io/content/codeclub/S05E05/index.md

 ## Interlude: File locations

 In the above example, we simply provided a file name without a location to [`read_csv()`](https://readr.tidyverse.org/reference/read_delim.html).
-Doing so signals to R that the file is present in your current R "working directory".
-For the `students.csv` file, that should have been the case, since we also downloaded it to our working directory: we provided the `download.file` also with a file name only.
+Doing so signals to R that the file is present in your current R "working directory" (directory is just another word for "folder").
+The `students.csv` file should have indeed been in your working directory: when we ran `download.file` above, we similarly provided it with only a file name, and the file should have therefore also been downloaded to our working directory.

 But if the file is located elsewhere, that code will fail: *readr* will *not* search your computer for a file with this name.